Dozens of US lawmakers urge Biden to raise rights issues with Modi -letter | Politics

 Dozens of US lawmakers urge Biden to raise rights issues with Modi -letter

-A total of 75 Democratic members of Congress - 18 senators and 57 members of the House of Representatives - signed the letter, sent to the White House on Tuesday and first reported by Reuters.
-"And we ask that, during your meeting with Prime Minister Modi, you discuss the full range of issues important to a successful, strong, and long-term relationship between our two great countries," the letter said.

-Dozens of his fellow Democrats urged U.S. President Joe Biden on Tuesday to raise human rights issues with Indian Prime Minister Narendra Modi during his visit to Washington this week, according to a letter sent to Biden.
+Dozens of U.S. President Joe Biden's fellow Democrats urged him on Tuesday to raise human rights issues with Indian Prime Minister Narendra Modi during his visit to Washington this week, according to a letter sent to Biden.
 Modi left for Washington on Tuesday for a visit projected as a milestone in ties between the two countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)